-- Applicants will be required to demonstrate how their project directly contributes to the protection or recovery of a threatened species negatively impacted by bushfires and drought (in 2019-2020) and/or builds resilience to climate change, demonstrates best practice methods and provides an ongoing benefit for a threatened species. - Where possible, applicants should ensure that their proposed project activities align with the activities identified in a threatened species recovery plan, conservation advice or threat abatement plan. - Where the proposed project activity is not listed in a threatened species recovery plan, conservation advice or threat abatement plan-for example when a recovery plan or similar does not exist for a particular threatened species or when appropriate recovery activities are not included in the recovery plan-applicants must ensure that the activity is supported by strong evidence (e.g. a scientific paper). - It is strongly preferred that applicants also seek expert advice from a recovery team or other species expert to ensure that the planned activities are suitable for the threatened species and that project activities are informed by current scientific knowledge/evidence.
+- Applicants will be required to demonstrate how their project directly contributes to the protection or recovery of a threatened species and provides an ongoing benefit for a threatened species. - Where possible, applicants should ensure that their proposed project activities are supported by a Recovery Plan, Conservation Advice or Threat Abatement Plan.
+Projects may also align with existing strategies such as the South East Queensland Koala Conservation Strategy 2020-2025 or other similar documents. - Where the proposed project activity is not listed in a threatened species recovery plan, conservation advice or threat abatement plan-for example when a recovery plan or similar does not exist for a particular threatened species or when appropriate recovery activities are not included in the recovery plan-applicants must ensure that the activity is supported by strong evidence from species experts. - It is strongly preferred that applicants also seek expert advice from a recovery team or other species expert to ensure that the planned activities are suitable for the threatened species and that project activities are informed by current scientific knowledge/evidence.

-A recovery team is a collaboration of partners who work together to implement a recovery plan or a program to protect one or more threatened species.
+A recovery team is a collaboration of partners who work together to guide the implementation of a recovery plan or a program to protect one or more threatened species.
 They can be a good source of advice when determining appropriate action for the recovery of a threatened species and may be a useful partner throughout the life of the project.